 The ozone hole

-During the long dark Antarctic winter, stratospheric winds move in a circular pattern over the polar region, isolating the air above the Antarctic land mass: the polar vortex.
-In the polar vortex, the stratospheric temperatures can become extremely low (around -80°C) and polar stratospheric clouds (PSCs) can be formed at altitudes between 15 and 25 km.
-Heterogeneous chemistry then occurs on or in condensed particles (such as liquid water droplets or solid ice particles of the PSCs) that are in contact with gaseous molecules containing clorine, and the species Cl2 and HOCl are formed.
-These formed chlorine species are short lived and are quickly photolyzed by sunlight (even in visible wavelengths) when the sun returns to the Antarctic in the early spring.
-The freed Cl and ClO species act as catalysts in chemical reaction cycles (involving the already mentioned ozone photolysis) destroying ozone in the stratosphere.
+We explain here in a nutshell the mechanisms behind the formation of the ozone hole in the Antarctic.
+During the long dark (no sunlight!)
+Antarctic winter, stratospheric winds move in a circular pattern over the polar region, isolating the air above the Antarctic land mass and creating a polar vortex.
+Within the polar vortex, the stratospheric temperatures can become extremely low (around -80°C) and polar stratospheric clouds (PSCs, see Fig. 2) can be formed at altitudes between 15 and 25 km.
+Also CFCs, present globally in the atmosphere, gather here.
+Reactions on the surfaces of liquid water droplets or solid ice particles of the PSCs increase the relative abundances of the most reactive chlorine gases (converting the reservoir forms to the most reactive forms).
+For instance, the species Cl2 and HOCl are formed.
+These chlorine species are short lived and are quickly split up by sunlight (even in visible wavelengths) when the sun returns to the Antarctic in the early spring.
+The freed Cl and ClO species act as catalysts in chemical reaction cycles, destroying ozone in the stratosphere.
+So, the key ingredients to have ozone loss at the poles are (i) chlorine (ClO catalytic cycle), (ii) cold (polar vortex), (iii) seasons (dark and light), (iv) clouds (PSCs), and (v) UV radiation (springtime sunlight).